 Being a freelancer has recently become somewhat of a buzzword.
 You may have heard about being your own boss, working remotely, or a home office.
-Freelancing is a great part-time job that will not only help you gain a lot of useful experience doing what you love, it is also a great way to earn some extra cash on the side – especially if you’re still at university.
+Freelancing while studying is a great part-time job that will help you gain a lot of useful experience doing what you love while also being a great way to earn some extra cash on the side - especially if you're still at university.
 Freelancing while studying is a great way to build your professional network, which, in turn, can lead to landing a full-time job in the future.

-Does freelancing during your studies sound like something you’d like to try?
-Then check out our list to learn how to get started with freelancing while studying!
+Does freelancing during your studies sound like something you'd like to try?
+Check out our list to learn how to get started with freelancing while studying!

 Find your Niche